Monitor vignetting occurs due to the panel’s bad brightness uniformity, which usually makes the edges of the screen appear dimmer than the center.

 Unfortunately, on most monitors, you cannot fix brightness and color uniformity.

-For the best results, you’ll need a high-end professional display such as Eizo’s ColorEdge series with the advanced digital uniformity equalizer (DUE) technology.
+For the best results, you’ll need a high-end professional display such as Eizo’s ColorEdge series with advanced digital uniformity equalizer (DUE) technology.